jimcavoy/Mp2tStrm/README.md

 IP network.
 Unlike Colasoft Packet Player that retransmit video from a Wireshark capture file, this tool will allow users to replay a video stream from a MPEG-2 TS file.

+## Dedependencies
+This project has an external dependency on [libmp2t library](https://github.com/jimcavoy/mp2tp).